SWEGroup39/GatorChatApp/API_Documentation.md

                 - **Example Syntax:**
                     ```
                         {
                             "phone_number": "(123) 456-7890"
                         }
                     ```
         - **NOTE:**
-            - If the updated phone number is the same as before, an error will be returned that specifies this as a possible reason.
             - The updated phone number must be unique in the sense that it **does not** already exist in the database.
 Otherwise, a 400 Bad Request will be returned.
+However, a user **CAN** update their phone number to their current phone number.

 ### Requirements and Error Messages
 - An **Internal Server Error** will be returned if it is unable to locate the passed-in user or if there are errors regarding the database connection.